yongting1998/capstone/README.md

-get direction first (dataset_direction) get if points are on route (dataset_onRoute) remove repeated bus stops, take depature only get day of week, hour, minute, second (dataset_day)
+get direction first (dataset_direction) get if points are on route (dataset_onRoute) get bus stops and remove repeated bus stops, take depature only get time taken from station to bus stop (seconds)